Your About Us page is one of the first supporting pages you’ll likely design when building your website, regardless of the industry you’re in.

-Even if you only highlight the founders, your About Us page can be a chance to build your personal brand and share how your story and experience makes you and your company a good fit to serve your market.
+Even if you only feature the founders, your About Us page can be a chance to build your personal brand.
+It is a place to build trust with readers by sharing how your story and experience makes you and your company a good fit to serve your market.

 A video or gallery of photos

-If you can, you should mix up the media on your About Us page to add variety and break up the text in your page design.
+If you can, you should mix up the media on your About Us page to add variety in your page design.

 Social media links and calls to action